cetic/helm-nifi/README.md

 #### Configure nifi.sensitive.props.key

 As of [NiFi 1.14.0](https://issues.apache.org/jira/browse/NIFI-8230) the `nifi.sensitive.props.key` property must be defined.
 The server container startup script will detect a `NIFI_SENSITIVE_PROPS_KEY` environment variable and update the `nifi.properties` file with the contents as a key.

-Recommend setting that script by creating a secret along these lines:
+Recommend setting that environment variable by creating a secret:

 ```yaml
 apiVersion: v1